Joshieingold/Chess-PGN-Viewer/README.md

 <h1>Chess PGN Viewer Database App</h1>

 Welcome to the Chess PGN Viewer Database App!
-This application allows you to view and analyze chess games from PGN (Portable Game Notation) files, providing an intuitive and interactive interface for chess enthusiasts.
+This application allows you to view and analyze chess games from PGN (Portable Game Notation) files, providing a clean, intuitive and interactive interface for chess players.

 <h1>Features</h1>
   <ul>